Version 0.12.0 (2014-10-09)

 - A

-arithmetic. - The runtime I/O abstraction layer that enabled the green thread scheduler to do non-thread-blocking I/O has been removed, along with the libuv-based implementation employed by the green thread scheduler.
+std::time::Durationtype has been added for use in I/O methods that rely on timers, as well as in the 'time' crate'sTimespecarithmetic. - The runtime I/O abstraction layer that enabled the green thread scheduler to do non-thread-blocking I/O has been removed, along with the libuv-based implementation employed by the green thread scheduler.
 This will greatly simplify the future I/O work.

-has been rewritten to have a more idiomatic and efficient design.
+collections::btreehas been rewritten to have a more idiomatic and efficient design.

 -